AppLovin Corporation Class A Common Stock

 Facility Network:

-• R&D Centers: Palo Alto, California, with additional resources globally.
+- Research & Development: R&D organization is based in Palo Alto, California, with additional resources globally.

 Market Access & Customer Relationships